chrystyan96/TaskList/README.md

 1. Clone this repository
 2. Make sure that the Node version it's correct!
 You can use nvm to manage this
-3. run `ng build` (global Node) or `npx ng build` (if you use nvm and runs Node only in that terminal session) to build the project
-    3.1 The build artifacts will be stored in the `dist/` directory.
+3. run `ng build` (global Node) or `npx ng build` (if you use nvm and runs Node only in that terminal session) to build the project.
+The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 4. Then run `ng serve` (global Node) or `npx ng serve` (if you use nvm and runs Node only in that terminal session)for a dev server on `http://localhost:4200/`

 ## Running unit tests